Athari/CsConsoleFormat/Docs/ReadMe.NuGet.md

 *CsConsoleFormat to the rescue!*

-Imagine you have usual Order, OrderItem and Customer classes.
+Imagine you have the usual Order, OrderItem and Customer classes.
 Let's create a document which prints the order.
-There're two syntaxes, you can use either.
+There're two major syntaxes, you can use either.

 **XAML** (like WPF):